nidhishkhemka/american_baby_name_trends_analysis/README.md

 3. What are the most common names in each decade?
 4. How has the diversity of baby names changed over time?
 5. What are the least common names given to babies?

-## Acknowledgements -
-- Data provided by the United States Social Security Administration.